About the Royston and Union Bay Sewer Extension Project

 - In discussion with the K’ómoks First Nation and Union Bay Estates.

 - Pursuing grant opportunities.

 We understand that this is an important topic for many in the community and there will be no decisions made about moving forward without further consultation with residents and property owners.
-A public engagement strategy is under development and more information about next steps will be communicated this fall.
+A public engagement strategy is under development and more information about next steps will be communicated in fall 2021.

-More information should be available in the Fall.
-Updates will be shared with the community on this webpage and via newsletters (read the latest below).
+More information should be available in fall 2021.
+Updates will be shared with the community on this webpage and via newsletters.

 Please click the link below to send a message to a member of the project team.